 Openness is an aspirational goal to build transparent and participative societies.
 Does this conflict with international IP policy that prescribes complex arrangements of exclusive property rights as part of the global free trade area?
 The 1994 WTO TRIPS agreement sets minimum standards of protection for copyright, trademarks, geographical indications, industrial designs and patents, restricting the use of knowledge goods in order to encourage their production.
 A development agenda for copyright law, in particular, has remained polarised.
 Rules were set at a time when countries in the Global South ‘were barely at the threshold of the digital revolution‘.

 The “Open Science and Open Culture” summit lays the foundation to assess if countries in the global south need to move through traditional closed scientific and cultural models first.
 Are there opportunities to ‘leapfrog’ to open access and open data practices in educational resources and science, and to participatory digitization and disintermediated access to markets in relation to culture?
 What are the regulatory flexibilities, and legal and social hurdles to realising the benefits of openness?

-The academic programme is led by CREATe academics with guest speakers from National Law University (Delhi), and, includes key influential stakeholders in the ‘open’ movement, with representatives from organizations such as the UK Intellectual Property Office, Higher Education Funding Council for England (HEFCE), Scottish Power, IP Australia, and, the European Commission tbc, presenting their organizational views.
-The summit takes an interdisciplinary approach through the use of most recent research, panels, practical exercises, group activities and case studies.
+The programme is led by CREATe academics with guest speakers from National Law University (Delhi), and, includes key influential stakeholders in the ‘open’ movement, with representatives from international organizations such as the UK Intellectual Property Office, Higher Education Funding Council for England (HEFCE), Scottish Power, IP Australia, and, the European Commission tbc, presenting institutional policy making perspectives.
+The summit takes an interdisciplinary approach, presents most recent research, and involves panels, practical exercises, group activities and case studies.